Kenny61523/Kenny61523/README.md

 <h1>Hi there, I'm Gen! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"></h1>

 ```
-I'm currently a 3B Computer Science student at University of Waterloo.
+I'm a 2B Computational Mathematics & Statistics student @ University of Waterloo.
 I love turning ideas into products and am into hackathons these days.
 Any idea in your head? let's collab. and build together!
 ```